My Inc.com article today, “Leonardo DiCaprio, Martin Scorsese, and Trent Reznor’s Important but Flawed Statement,” began

 You couldn’t pick a more a qualified team in the art of cinema.
 What about doing something about climate change and pollution?

 They recently released their collaboration, Before the Flood, which National Geographic has made available free.
-Here it is:
+Here it is [EDIT: YouTube keeps removing the movie, but people repost it, so if you search on your own, you may find it]: